-We are an internally managed, non-diversified closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
+We are an internally managed, non-diversified closed-end investment company that is regulated as a business development company ("BDC") under the Investment Company Act of 1940.
 Because we are internally managed by our executive officers under the supervision of our Board of Directors and do not depend on a third party investment advisor, we do not pay investment advisory fees and all of our income is available to pay our operating costs and to make distributions to our stockholders.
 As a BDC, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to continue to, finance our investments through borrowings.
 However, as a BDC, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
 The 1940 Act also generally prohibits us from declaring any cash dividend or distribution on any class of our capital stock if our asset coverage is below 200% at the time of the declaration of the dividend or distribution.